A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 The Technical Tomfoolery at the New York CodeScape

 How about if one day you are: it’s a crisp morning in New York, and you’re huddled over your laptop at a Brooklyn rooftop cafe, nibbling on a poppy seed muffin larger than your insatiable ambitions.
-Inside the laptop lies a network of code, swaying precariously between functioning tech and possible disaster.
+Inside the laptop lies a network of code, swaying precariously between functioning tech and potential disaster.
 How do you create your magnum opus?
 The answer is as clear as a Hudson River sunset—testing tools.

 Software Testing: Building the Golden Gate to Tomorrow